 “There will never queen sit in my seat with more zeal to my country, care to my subjects, and that will soon with willingness venture her life for your good and safety, than myself.
 For it is not my desire to live nor reign longer than my life and reign shall be for your good.
 And though you have had and may have many princes more mighty and wise sitting in this seat, yet you never had or shall have any that will be more careful and loving.”

-In the days preceding her death, Queen Elizabeth spent time in her chambers, propped upon luxurious cushions.
-She declared that she was feeling unwell, but refused to fetch a royal physician.
+In March 1603, Queen Elizabeth retired to one of her favorite palaces – Richmond Palace, probably wishing to die there.
+She was nearing seventy years old, which very old by the standards of the time.
+She was in a state of deep and unwavering melancholy for quite some time.
+In the days preceding her death, Elizabeth spent time in her chambers, resting on her bed and propped upon luxurious silk cushions.
+She declared that she was feeling unwell, but the queen refused to fetch a royal physician.
 The courtiers were becoming exceedingly worried about their queen.

-It must have been a profoundly heartbreaking picture for those who could see Queen Elizabeth I in her last hours: she was like a fading flower whose stem was not bruised but almost destroyed.
-Finally, she was persuaded to rest on her cushions on the floor.
-For two days, she didn’t speak to nobody.
-Throughout the next few days, Elizabeth continued to rest in silence.
-Her attendants were terrified and begged her to permit them to move her to her chambers, but she refused.
+Elizabeth did not even reply due to her unwillingness to talk or due to her exhaustion.
+Soon John Whitgift, Archbishop of Canterbury, came to the queen’s apartments and asked her to retire to bed, but she remained silent.
+It must have been a profoundly heartbreaking picture for those who could see Elizabeth in her last hours: she was like a fading flower, whose noble color and vitality were gone.
+Finally, the queen was persuaded to rest on her cushions on the floor.
+For two days, she did not speak.
+During the next several days, Elizabeth rested in silence.
+Her attendants were terrified and begged her to permit them to move her to her bed, but she was shaking her head.

-At last, Elizabeth fell into a deep sleep, and died in the early hours of the 24 of March 1603.
+The queen’s days were numbered, and her councilors were concerned about the successor.
+When they assembled near their Gloriana, she made a small sign when Robert Cecil mentioned King James of Scotland, which was enough to start the paperwork.
+At last, Elizabeth fell into a deep sleep and died in the early hours on the 24th of March 1603.
 For a short time, the courtiers watched and waited, guessing whether she was still alive.
-It was Archbishop Whitgift who came to the royal chambers to pray and noticed that the queen’s breathing had stopped.
-Such were the last hours of the last Tudor monarch, whose death marked the end of the Elizabethan era and the Golden Age.
+It was Archbishop Whitgift who came to her quarters to pray and noticed that the queen was not breathing.
+Such were the last hours of the last Tudor monarch, whose demise marked the end of the Elizabethan era and the Golden Age.

-John Manningham, a lawyer and diarist, wrote about the queen’s death:
+John Manningham, a lawyer and diarist, wrote of the queen’s passing: